nbeuchat/ReactNativeCourse/README.md

 - Open Android Studio > Configure > AVD Manager
 - Click on the green arrow for the virtual device of your choice
 - Run the following from the command prompt: `npm run android`
+- To enable Hot Reloading, Ctrl+M and click on _Enable Hot Reloading_

+**Real phone**

+- Turn off any Virtual Device
+- Connect your phone and allow access to your computer (note that USB access must be turned on in developer settings on your phone)
+- Run `npm run android`
+- To enable Hot Reloading, shake your phone and click on _Enable Hot Reloading_